 Che immediately raised his hand.

-“Oh!”, said Che.
-“I thought you said you needed a good communist.”
+“Oh!” said Che, “I thought you said you need a good communist.”

 Che started his studies off with calculus.
 (He already had an M.D. degree, having passed himself off as a doctor throughout his famous motorcycle trip around South America a full year before he actually graduated from medical school )

 Although Che studied alone with his tutor, periodically a government official or educator joined the class for the duration of a specified topic.
 At first, Che asked these people to volunteer, but no one showed up.
 He had to order them to class to get them there: